-Your culture defines your business and Tawny prides herself on assisting clients comply with the law, while simultaneously creating an amazing place to work.
+Your culture defines your business and Tawny prides herself on assisting clients in complying with the law, while simultaneously creating an amazing place to work.

-Tawny centers her practice on the understanding that the employment landscape is ever-changing and that many organizations do not have the time or resources to keep abreast of all of these changes—from medical (and recreational) marijuana’s effect on drug testing, to the effect of social networking in the workplace and mobile devices’ effect on wage and hour issues.
-In this evolving landscape, Tawny recognizes that for companies to remain profitable and successful they must be proactive, not merely reactive, to these employment issues.
+She centers her practice on the understanding that the employment landscape is ever-changing and organizations do not have the time or resources to keep abreast of all these changes—from medical (and recreational) marijuana’s effect on drug testing, to the effect of social networking in the workplace including the effect of the use of mobile devices’ on wage and hour issues.
+In this evolving landscape, Tawny recognizes that for companies to remain profitable and successful they must be proactive, not merely reactive, to these issues.

 - Social media and technology in the workplace

-Her experience working with judges across the country at the trial and appellate levels provides her with a unique level of insight as to the ins-and-outs of state and federal litigation.
-Outside the adversarial setting she counsels clients on best practices to minimize potential litigation with current and former employees including preparation of separation agreements and drafting and revising policy handbooks.
+Tawny’s experience working with judges across the country at the trial and appellate levels provides her with a unique level of insight as to the ins-and-outs of state and federal litigation.
+Outside the adversarial setting she counsels clients on best practices to minimize potential litigation with current and former employees, including preparation of separation agreements and drafting and revising policy handbooks.

 Tawny serves as editor of Verrill's Labor & Employment Blog, Taking Care of HR Business, and regularly presents to employers, human resources professionals, and peers on trending issues, best practices, and industry-specific concerns.
 Tawny created the HR Law 101 Series to provide individuals that are new to Human Resources with guidance on best practices regarding issues that frequently develop.

-Tawny also co-chairs the Firm’s Food & Beverage practice group.
+She also co-chairs the Firm’s Food & Beverage practice group.
 Using the same mindset—that one size does not fit all—she enjoys helping small and large companies in the food and beverage community stay in compliance with state and federal regulations, while simultaneously maintaining a culture that works for the organization.
-She represents retail and manufacturers producing wine, beer, ice cream, and other yummy specialties, as well as restaurants and bars throughout the Northeast.
+She represents retail and manufacturers that produce wine, beer, ice cream, and other specialties, as well as restaurants and bars throughout the Northeast.

-Outside the office, Tawny enjoys: reading fiction; exploring art museums and the Maine coast; experiencing Portland’s myriad drinking, dining, and cultural options; travelling; and spending time playing with her daughter.
+Outside the office, Tawny enjoys reading fiction; exploring art museums and the Maine coast; experiencing Portland’s myriad drinking, dining, and cultural options; travelling; and spending time with her daughter.